Issue no. 23 - December 1985

 particularly important.
 Shanti Ghosh suggests ways to overcome

+this problem.
 A child with diarrhoea may lose his appetite (become anorexic) and, as a result, be

 difficult to feed.
 Anorexia can reduce the amount of food consumed by up to 40 per cent.

 In many cultures, deliberate withholding of food during diarrhoea is very common and